-IMPORTANT NOTE : The non sidereal tracking option (i.e., following a target with non-sidereal rates, but without guiding on stars) is ready, but the telescope shows drifts on exposures of 2-3min or longer.
+IMPORTANT NOTE : The non-sidereal guiding option with QSO MegaPrime is not available.
+Non sidereal tracking (i.e., following a target with non-sidereal rates, but without guiding on stars) has been implemented, but the telescope shows drifts on exposures of 2-3min or longer.
 If you have questions or concerns related to this option for your 2010A proposal, please do not hesitate to contact the QSO Team (qsoteam -=at=- cfht.hawaii.edu).